Hemorrhoids Frequently Asked Questions

 What if medications are not controlling my symptoms?

-At Memorial Advanced Surgery, we provide several painless office-based treatments to treat moderate any even severe symptoms.
+At MASJax, we provide several painless office-based treatments to treat moderate any even severe symptoms.
 One office based treatment is called rubber band ligation where a medical grade rubber band is placed over the symptomatic hemorrhoid to decrease its blood supply and decrease the amount of excess tissue associated with the hemorrhoid.
 This is very effective for symptomatic hemorrhoids, especially when the primary symptom is protrusion.

 Another office-based treatment is injection sclerotherapy.
 An alcohol solution is painlessly injected to again decrease the blood supply of the hemorrhoid and create scarring that decreases and minimizes the amount of symptoms.
 This is especially effective for painless bleeding and can even be used in patients that have to be on chronic blood thinners, like Plavix or Coumadin.